 Do you know why your potential prospects move away from your sales pipeline?

-While disinterest could be one common reason, the second most common reason is you not having to understand what to do with them.
+While disinterest could be one common reason, there is a second reason.
+The second most common reason is you not understanding what to do with them.

 You have a marketing team and you have a sales team, how well do you balance and function with them?

 You do realize that while marketing can help tap your prospects, pushing the ideal ones to sales is what matters.

 During this process, a lot can happen.
 The prospects could lose interest, you could miss out on converting prospects into leads, and much more.